 Clean, fresh, vibrant with a big dose of ZIP.
-A salad that brightens the bleakest of Winter days with a dressing bursting with citrus, spice and honey.
+Brussels Sprout and Fennel Salad with Citrus brightens the bleakest of winter days with a dressing bursting with citrus, spice, and honey.
 You’ll want to eat it the whole month of January…and February.

 Living in the Midwest, we celebrate the seasons with gusto.
 In our house, the seasons aren’t just Winter, Spring, Summer and Fall but more like guacamole and margaritas (May-September), chili and pumpkin bread (October/November) or spaghetti season (the whole year).
 Here, December heralds mandarin orange season marked by Santa tucking one at the bottom of each kid’s stocking every year and continues until the buds form on the trees (which can’t come fast enough for me).

-I am sure you’ve noticed that the markets are brimming with bushels of oranges like Cara Cara, Valencia, blood orange, tangerines and the different varieties of grapefruits like the pomelo.
+During winter, the markets are brimming with bushels of oranges like Cara Cara, Valencia, blood orange, tangerines and the different varieties of grapefruits like the pomelo.
 Grocery shopping recently, I gathered a bunch in my cart secretly hoping they would transport me somewhere warm.
-The second best alternative was to make a salad that could chase away the gloomiest winter day.
+The second-best alternative was to make a salad that could chase away the gloomiest winter day.

 For the main components of the salad, the Brussels sprouts and fennel take a little knife work.
 It’s winter‒what else have you got to do?
-Seriously, I know that not everybody has the time or desire to slice up some sprouts, you have a couple of choices.
+While not everybody has the time or desire to slice up some sprouts, you have a couple of choices.
 Well, actually three…

 - food processor – you can shred the sprouts with a food processor shredding disk.
 I am showing a picture of where I shredded the sprouts by hand (lower left) and by using my large shredding disk (upper right).
 You can see that even though it was my “large” disk, the sprouts are almost riced.
 It all depends on the texture you want.

-- Head to your nearest Trader Joe’s or grocer’s produce section and purchase shredded Brussel sprouts.
+- Head to your nearest Trader Joe’s or grocer’s produce section and purchase shredded Brussels sprouts.
 You’re welcome.

 I wish I could help you with the fennel.
 You might get lucky and find it sliced but if not, fennel is really easy to trim.
 You cut the long stalks right where they meet the bulb and cut a slice off the bottom so the bulb will sit flat on the board.
 Standing up the bulb, cut right down the middle and then similar to the sprouts, lay the flat side down and thinly slice the fennel from tip to root.

 Now the best part.
-I’ll be honest‒ my favorite part of any salad is usually the cheese.
+I’ll be honest‒ my favorite part of any salad is usually the cheese – if you’re missing some, this salad is another fresh option.
 This salad doesn’t have any cheese so the dressing has to be killer.
 It checks all the boxes because it’s part tang, part sweet and has a nice touch of heat that balances all the flavors.
 And it’s so easy to pull together because you use the juice from part of the citrus that you’re already buying along with other ingredients you likely already have.

 It’s a beautiful day, isn’t it?

-cut recipe in half. would be great in a wrap or with your favorite taco.
+For a few: Cut the recipe in half.
+Would be great in a wrap or as a slaw for your favorite taco.

-serve recipe in small single sized mini-cups for a party
+For a crowd: Serve recipe in small single sized mini-cups for a party.

 Brussels Sprout Salad with Fennel and Citrus